Antisocial-coding-social-club-ACSC/minishell/README.md

 **How it's works?**

+MINISHELL works in a **LOOP**, when the shell is running, it loops infinitely through the following stages:

+1- Display the **prompt** "minish$" before reading each command line.
-    -Reads its input from the user’s terminal.
+2- Readline is used to read command from the user's terminal.
+3- The command line is interpreted (tokenized, parsed, expanded, quotes removed).
-    -Breaks the input into words1 and operators, obeying the quoting rules described in Quoting.
-These tokens2 are separated by metacharacters3.
-    -Parses the tokens into commands.
-    -Performs the various expansions, breaking the expanded tokens.
-    -Performs any necessary redirections and removes the redirection operators4 and their operands from the argument list.
+Breaks the input into words and operators, obeying the quoting rules described in Quoting.
+These tokens are separated by metacharacters.
+Parses the tokens into commands.
+Performs the various expansions, breaking the expanded tokens.
+Performs any necessary redirections and removes the redirection operators4 and their operands from the argument list.
-    -Executes the command.
+4- The command line is redirected and executed.
-    -Optionally waits for the command to complete and collects its exit status.
+5-Optionally waits for the command to complete and collects its exit status.

 **#Things to deal:**
 - Many test cases
 - Software architecture
 - System calls
 - File descriptors
 - Team coordination, management and work distribution.

-**#Indispensable**
 - Planning and research, to avoid overhauling the whole design later
 ****
 # THE PROJECT - DEVELOPMENT